 Palmiers are super flaky and sprinkled with sugar.
 I think they are delicious!
 (Though a bit crumbly.)

-Hitting up a fromagerie (cheese store) is one of my favorite activities in Paris!
+Hitting up a fromagerie (cheese store) is one of my favorite activities in Paris.
 Fromageries are not nearly as ubiquitous as, say, boulangeries around Paris, but you can usually find 1-2 in every arrondissement of Paris.